What are Core Web Vitals? 6 Ways to Optimize Your Website Performance

 How quickly a page loads can be held up on loading large CSS and Javascript.
 Optimize the CSS and Javascript by minifying and combining.
 Try and eliminate CSS and Javascript calls for pages that do not need them or only defer them to when needed.

-You might have a better core web vitals score but still not outrank someone who has a lower score.
 Google has over 200 ranking factors.
-Page experience is only one part of the overall ranking factors.
+Page experience is only one part of the equation.

 Is page speed a ranking factor?